 Terrorism poses a grave threat to national security and the lives of individuals around the world.
 At INTERPOL, we run a number of initiatives to support our member countries in their efforts to protect their citizens from terrorism in its many forms.

 Experts at the General Secretariat collect, store and analyse information about suspected individuals and groups and their activities, and exchange data with our member countries and other international organizations.
-A chief initiative in this area is the Counter-Terrorism Fusion Centre.
+A chief initiative in this area is the Counter-Terrorism Fusion Centre, which works to disrupt the recruitment and activities of foreign terrorist fighters.

 The umbrella term 'CBRNE' refers to terrorist incidents carried out with chemical, biological, radiological, nuclear and explosives materials.
 Clearly, an attack of this nature would constitute a major threat to public safety and security, both nationally and internationally.